-- A static method belongs to the class rather than object of a class.
-0 - A static method can be invoked without the need for creating an instance of a class.
-0 - static method can access static data member and can change the value of it.
-0
+- A static method belongs to the class rather than object of a class. - A static method can be invoked without the need for creating an instance of a class. - o static method can access static data member and can change the value of it.